Moduli spaces and period mappings of genus one fibered K3 surfaces: Applications to the mapping class group

 If $\pi : M\to \PP^1$ appears as a member of a family $\Ucal\to \Pcal\to T$ of such fibrations whose discriminant is locally constant, then the monodromy defines an element of $\Mod_\aff(\pi)=\pi_0(\Diff_\aff(\pi))$.

 \begin{theorem} Let $\pi :M\to \PP^1$ be a genus one fibration with primitive fiber class $e$ and $24$ singular, nodal fibers.
 Then the action of $\Mod_\aff(\pi)$ on $H=H^2(M)$ has image $\G_e$.

 Moreover, the smooth Mordell-Weil group $\MW(M/\PP^1)$ maps onto the unipotent radical $R_u(\G_e )$ of $\G_e$ (which we recall, can be identified with the rank 20 lattice $H(e)=e^\perp/\ZZ e$) and there is a Nielsen realization for this subgroup in the sense that the map $\Diff^+_\aff(M/\PP^1)\to \MW(M/\PP^1)$ admits a section homomorphism.
-This section extends to the semidirect product with $\mu_2$ giving a group homomorphism $R_u(\G_e )\rtimes \mu_2\to \Diff(M/\PP^1)$. \end{theorem} \begin{proof} The first part of the theorem follows from Theorem \ref{thm:unipotent radical}.
+This section extends to the semidirect product with $\mu_2$ giving a group homomorphism $R_u(\G_e )\rtimes \mu_2\to \Diff(M/\PP^1)$. \end{theorem} \begin{proof} The first part of the theorem follows from Theorem \ref{thm:unipotent radical} and the second part from Corollary \ref{cor:MWNielsen}; see also the discussion after this corollary. \end{proof}

-For the proof of the second assertion, we invoke part of Theorem \ref{thm:Jac}.
-We here focus on the fiber of the universal Jacobian that contains our (given) $\pi :M\to \PP^1$.
-This is a $\RR/\ZZ\otimes H(e)$ torsor over the ray $\RR_{>0}$ whose geometric monodromy is a copy of $H(e)$ contained in $\Tr(M/\PP^1)$.
-So this defines a section as desired.
-The choice of a section of $M\to \PP^1$ extends this to the semidirect product with $\mu_2$. \end{proof}

 { Dept. of Mathematics, University of Chicago\\ bensonfarb@gmail.com\\ e.j.n.looijenga@uu.nl